 Cut fennel in half.
 Then place cut side down and slide fennel back and forth across the blade.
 Keep going until the fennel becomes difficult to hold.
 Repeat with the other half of fennel.

 Place shaved fennel into a bowl cold water with a squeeze of lemon to reduce oxidation.
 Leave until assembly.

-Preparing courgette ribbons may sound hard.
-It is not.
-Just has a fancy name.
 For this recipe, I wanted courgette ribbons because it creates a lighter texture and combines well with the fennel shavings.
-Plus it looks amazing on the plate!
+Plus, it looks amazing on the plate!